Certified Apartment Leasing Professional (formerly NALP)

 Credential Program Synopsis

-In 2021, the National Apartment Leasing Professional credential is changing its name to the Certified Apartment Leasing Professional credential.
-We are excited to make this change from “national” to “certified”.
-The newly named CALP credential will continue to ensure that leasing professionals throughout the industry are fully prepared for success.
+In 2021, the National Apartment Leasing Professional credential changed its name to the Certified Apartment Leasing Professional credential.
+The newly named CALP credential continues to ensure that leasing professionals throughout the industry are fully prepared for success.

 Earning CALP, your first industry credential, signals to an employer your commitment to a career in residential property management.

 You'll learn about:

 - Using technology to generate traffic

 - Inspecting the leasing center, tour route, model units, and vacant apartments

 - Shopping the competition while building relationships with competitors

 - Compiling a comprehensive community resource tool